ViniciusLucchesi/gerar-doc-teste/README.md

 ## How the templates should be
-They must contain the words "TITLE", "AUTHOR", "DATE" in their headers, regardless of the order in which they appear or the formatting they have, as they will be replaced as follows:
+They must contain the words "TITLE", "AUTHOR", "DATE", regardless of the order in which they appear or the formatting they have, as they will be replaced as follows:
 - TITLE will be the change number
 - AUTHOR will be the full name or username of the current Windows user
 - DATE will be the date of the day you are running this application